MarkovMedia/strapi-plugin-geometry-fields/README.md

 # strapi-plugin-geometry-fields

-A quick description of strapi-plugin-postgis.

-Store geospatial data in a Strapi field.
+Store and edit geospatial data in a Strapi custom field.

+The plugin accepts WKT (Well-known text) from the API and stores it as binary (WKB) in the geometry field.
+It needs PostgreSQL as database and PostGIS installed